rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 The crucial elements that `match` and its counterpart `enum` tie together are:

+* Structural pattern matching of algebraic data types: The `match` construct enables case analysis with ergonomics that are vastly improved over that provided by a C or Java style `switch` statement.

 * Exhaustive case analysis, which ensures that no case is omitted when processing an input.

-* `match` embraces both imperative and applicative styles of programming.
-The compiler's static analyses work hard to ensure statement-oriented programming remains palatable.
-At the same time, the `match` construct enables ergonomic case analysis far beyond what is provided by a C or Java style `switch` statement.
+* `match` embraces both imperative and applicative styles of
+  programming: The compiler's static analyses work hard to ensure statement-oriented programming remains palatable, rather than forcing everyone to adopt an expression-oriented mindset.

 * Destructuring bind of *L-values*: Rust encourages the developer to think carefully about ownership and borrowing.
 To ensure that